Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Results

-with $\sigma_r$ and $\kappa$ being treated as parameters.
-In particular, $\sigma_r$ measures the size of the pair, while $\kappa$ fixes the width of the fluctuations of the color charges that are necessary to break the pair.
-The form~\eqref{eq:rinfrescaeigienizza} of $\mathcal{P}_\mathrm{survival}$ is inspired by the Wigner function of coalescence models to form a vector meson from a quark and an antiquark of the same flavor \cite{Greco:2003vf}.
-The exponent in Eq.~\eqref{eq:conte_non_contento} takes into account that at $\tau=\tau_\mathrm{form}$ we have $\mathcal{G}=1$, hence the probability that the pair is in the color-singlet state is maximum.
-In our model, at each time, the status of melted of each quark-antiquark pair is assigned with the probability given by Eq.~\eqref{eq:presepi_a_napoli}.
-We notice that in~\cite{Pooja:2024rnn} the criterion for pair melting was related only to the average distance of the quark and the antiquark in the pair, while the role of the fluctuations of the color charges was not studied.
+In order to define $\mathcal{P}_\mathrm{survival}$, we notice in Fig.~\ref{fig:r_rel_c_cor} that the relative distance is almost constant during the early evolution of the system, while the color of the quarks in the pairs decorrelates quickly.
+Therefore, it is reasonable to assume that color rotation is the leading mechanism to dissolve the pairs, hence $\mathcal{P}_\mathrm{survival}$ can be connected to the color-charge correlator $\mathcal{G}$ defined in Eq.~\eqref{eq:intascailtelefonino}.
+We assume a Gaussian shape of $\mathcal{P}_\mathrm{survival}$ in color space, namely

-The pairs that survived to the glasma phase may eventually form a bound state and continue propagating in possibly formed QGP medium.
-The quarks and antiquarks of dissociated pairs may hadronize (after possible evolution in QGP) to form heavy-flavoured hadrons, such as $D$ and $B$ mesons.
-In this work we consider $\sigma_r$ and $\kappa$ as parameters and investigate the effect of glasma on pair dissociation for different values of the two parameters.
-In particular, we choose $\sigma_r=0.3,0.4,0.5$ fm for charm pairs and $\sigma_r=0.1,0.2,0.3$ fm for beauty pairs.
-Such values are of the same order of the root mean square radius of charmonium and bottomonium states \cite{Ebert:2011jc, Omugbe:2023akp}, which represents the spatial extent of their wavefunction.
-For both flavors we consider two values of the parameter in the color Gaussian, that are $\kappa=0$ and $\kappa=4$.
-In particular, $\kappa=0$ corresponds to neglecting the effect of color-charge rotation on $\mathcal{P}_\mathrm{melting}$ as in~\cite{Pooja:2024rnn}.
-The value $\kappa=4$ has been chosen so that when $\mathcal{G}=1/2$ we have $\mathcal{P}_\mathrm{color}=1/e$.
+where $\kappa$ is a parameter that measures the width of the fluctuations of the color charges that are necessary to break the pair.
+The form~\eqref{eq:conte_non_contento} of $\mathcal{P}_\mathrm{survival}$ is inspired by the Wigner function of coalescence models to form a vector meson from a quark and an antiquark of the same flavor \cite{Greco:2003vf}.
+In our model, at each time, the status of melted for each quark-antiquark pair is assigned with the probability given by Eq.~\eqref{eq:presepi_a_napoli}.